LyceanEM/LyceanEM-Python/docs/source/paper.md

 # Usage Examples

+While some usage examples are presented here, many more are included in the documentation for `LyceanEM`, which can be found at [https://lyceanem-python.readthedocs.io/en/latest/](https://lyceanem-python.readthedocs.io/en/latest/).
 ## Virtual Prototyping and Antenna Array Beamforming Research

 The initial intended use case for `LyceanEM` was virtual prototyping for antenna arrays and apertures for sensors and